Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Where was the Antifa episode, Matt?

-Trey, where was where was that one?
+Trey, where was that one?

-That was a good question, actually.
+That's a good question, actually.

 I didn't think about that.

-But yeah, as you can see, they've got little signs kill Nazis.
+But yeah, as you can see, they've got little signs, kill Nazis.

 Unlike Captain America punching Hitler.

-I I'm not even not even joking.
+Yeah, yeah, I'm not even joking.

-Um there were many, again, documentaries made about them.
+There were many, again, documentaries made about them.

 We'll watch a little bit of this one.

-These are university cities that have attracted a bunch of you know 20-something bourgeois leftists, and now they're acting like tough guys.
+These are university cities that have attracted a bunch of, you know, 20-something bourgeois leftists, and now they're acting like tough guys.

 Fear is a part of our tactics.

-Nazis to be afraid to organize in public.
+I always want Nazis to be afraid to organize in public.

 It's our job to go out there and say, no, we're not going to allow you to spread these ideas.